Symphony No. 6 (Mahler): History from 1911 to 1960

-Other conductors, such as Oskar Fried, continued to perform (and eventually record) the work as 'Andante/Scherzo', per the second edition, right up to the early 1960s.
-Exceptions included two performances in Vienna on 14 December 1930 and 23 May 1933, conducted by Anton Webern, who utilised the Scherzo/Andante order of the inner movements.
+Other conductors, such as Oskar Fried, continued to perform the work as 'Andante/Scherzo', and the first commercial recordings of the work were issued per the second edition, right up to the early 1960s.
+Performance exceptions included two performances in Vienna on 14 December 1930 and 23 May 1933 conducted by Anton Webern, who utilised the Scherzo/Andante order of the inner movements.
 Anna Mahler, Mahler's daughter, attended both of these performances.
-De La Grange commented on Webern's choice of the Scherzo/Andante order:
+Per the scholarship of Herta Blaukopf, De La Grange commented on Webern's choice of the Scherzo/Andante order:

 Anton Webern had favoured the original order of movements in the two performances he conducted in Vienna on 14 December 1930 and 23 May 1933.
-Webern was not only a great composer, but also one of Mahler's earliest and most passionate devotees and a much admired conductor of Mahler's music...it is inconceivable that he could have performed a version that would have shocked and displeased his beloved master and mentor."
+Webern was not only a great composer, but also one of Mahler's earliest and most passionate devotees and a much admired conductor of Mahler's music ... it is inconceivable that he could have performed a version that would have shocked and displeased his beloved master and mentor.

-Erwin Ratz edition (1963–2000s)
+Erwin Ratz edition (1963)

 In 1963, a new critical edition of the Sixth Symphony appeared, under the auspices of the Internationale Gustav Mahler Gesellschaft (IGMG) and its president, Erwin Ratz, a pupil of Webern, an edition which restored Mahler's original order of the inner movements.
+Ratz did not cite such documented support such as Alma Mahler's 1919 telegram, for his assertion that Mahler "changed his mind a second time" at some point before his death, but instead cited sources such as the work of Paul Stefan, who had attended the 1920 Mahler Festival in Amsterdam and had stated in his subsequent 1920 book on Mahler:

+"Ths sequence of middle movements sanctioned by Mahler as definitive is: Scherzo before the Andante."

-Ratz, however, did not offer documented support, such as Alma Mahler's 1919 telegram, for his assertion that Mahler "changed his mind a second time" at some point before his death.
-In his analysis of the Sixth Symphony, Norman Del Mar argued for the Andante/Scherzo order of the inner movements, and criticised the Ratz edition for its lack of documentary evidence to justify the Scherzo/Andante order.
+In his analysis of the Sixth Symphony, Norman Del Mar argued for the Andante/Scherzo order of the inner movements, and criticised the Ratz edition for its paucity of documentary evidence to justify the Scherzo/Andante order.
 In contrast, scholars such as Theodor W. Adorno, Henry-Louis de La Grange, Hans-Peter Jülg and Karl Heinz Füssl have argued for the original order as more appropriate, expostulating on the overall tonal scheme and the various relationships between the keys in the final three movements.
 Füssl, in particular, noted that Ratz made his decision under historical circumstances where the history of the different autographs and versions was not completely known at the time.
 Füssl has also noted the following features of the Scherzo/Andante order: